abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 ## v2.x Release Notes

-- Updated to support SFDX-Analyzer v3.20.0, through which we now support the new `PMD-Appexchange` engine out of the box.
-[Please review official documentation here](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/architecture/pmd-engine/)
+- Updated to support SFDX-Analyzer v3.20.0, through which Copado SFDX Analyzer now support the new `PMD-Appexchange` engine out of the box.
+[Please review official documentation here](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/architecture/pmd-engine/).
+This is different from the standard PMD rules that run with regular PMD for Salesforce and introduces 32 new PMD rules specific to Security Review.
+The rules included in pmd-appexchange may help AppExchange partners prepare their managed packages for security review.
+This new, optional engine contains rules that help you identify common security review failure points, and fix them before you submit your solution for security review.

   - ### How do I use pmd-appexchange to prepare my solution for an AppExchange security review?